 All first-time loan borrowers are subject to a mandatory thirty day delay on the first loan disbursement.
 In addition, MCTC asks that all first-time borrowers at MCTC delay their first loan disbursement until after mid-term.

 A Master Promissory Note is a binding document between the student and the lender in which the student agrees to the obligation of repaying the borrowed loan funds.
 A Master Promissory Note will be valid for ten years.
 Students are only required to sign one Master Promissory Note unless there is a change in lenders and/or schools.

 Students should be aware of their rights and responsibilities as a loan borrower.
 Mountwest CTC submits all student and parent loans to the National Student Loan Data System (NSLDS), as required by federal regulation, and the information will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.

 Subsidized loans are need-based aid and interest does not accrue as long as the borrower in enrolled in six or more credit hours.
 Unsubsidized loans are not need-based and the interest will accrue on a quarterly basis.
 Quarterly interest statements are mailed directly from the Loan Servicer.
 Although payments are not required while enrolled at half time, borrowers are able submit payments toward interest charges at any time.
-There is a time limit on subsidized loan usage.
 For more information please visit the subsidized loan usage page.

 The deadline to accept and complete the requirements for student loan processing is November 10th for the fall term and April 10th for the spring term.
 Students who do not meet the deadline will be reviewed on a case by case basis.